Breezin' Bytes on Home

 With impact of rapid technogical advancement, Breezin' Bytes has gone digitally from diary and 35mm film to creating, designing, and writing.
 From pencil and paper, commercial art, work in darkroom to develop paper photos, to revolutionized computers, mobile devices, accessories, and sophisticated softwares.

-Breezin' Bytes pursue the dream of creating the blog from scratch, sharing stories, and offer services in photo editing, photography, and web designing.
+Breezin' Bytes pursue the dream of creating the blog from scratch, sharing stories, and offer services in photo editing, photography, and web development.

 The description of the Breezin' Bytes logo with transparent background consists of two denim blue capitalized B's in mirror image of each other with the second B slightly stepped up.
 The breeze is indicated by a graphic which is directed upwards toward that B and blows 4-piece square bytes out of the top of it.